90% of UK adults are online – so why wouldn’t you be?

 The most common reasons listed by business owners for not setting up or improving their websites are that they either don’t have enough time or that they currently can’t handle more customers.
-But building a website does not need to be as time-consuming or painful as it may sound – with our premade templates and flexible DIVI builder, you can have a unique website set up in no time.

 This isn’t surprising.
 We all know that running a small business is a labour of love.
 When there are mountains of orders or paperwork that need to be dealt with immediately, it’s understandable that setting up a website won’t – or can’t – be a priority.
 The day-to-day operations of the business have to come first.

 However, this is a misconception, because having a website is actually a great way to save time.

 Having an informative, user-friendly website means that customers will look here for information, cutting down on the time it takes to answer questions by phone or email.
 They can simply be directed to your website.

 Again, some business people might still feel that a website is not a priority.
 However, as above, a website can lead to a massive rise in revenue.
 In one survey, 83% said that a good online presence gave their business a competitive advantage over other SMEs without websites.
 To keep your business as that the top of its game, it seems a website is essential.

 For better or worse, times have changed.
 The amount of people using the internet goes up every day.
 The latest statistics from the Office of National Statistics (2018) indicate that 90% of UK adults are online.
 This hikes up to 99% in under 35s.

 Your customers are online – so why aren’t you?